stanfordnmbl/osim-rl/docs/_docs/models/index.md

 <div class="note info">
   <h5>Toy model</h5>
-  <p>Note that Arm2DEnv modle is simplified and not physiologically accurate.
+  <p>Note that Arm2DEnv model is simplified and not physiologically accurate.
 We suggest using it only for testing purposes.</p>
 </div>

 ### L2RunEnv